peckham-daz/24-adv-creative-coding/README.md

 #### 24-adv-creative-coding
-### Course repository for Module 1: Advanced Creative Coding
+### Course repository for Module 1: Accessible Web Development

 Please note the order of content between specific classes may change slightly depending on the course needs.